ibexa/documentation-developer/docs/guide/econtent/econtent_cookbook/econtent_search_cookbook/custom_indexer_plugin_for_econtent.md

 # Custom indexer plugin for eContent

-The following example shows how to create a plugin for eContent that indexes an additional field based on a serialised array that comes from the database.
+The following example shows how to create a plugin for eContent that indexes an additional field in Solr based on a serialised array that comes from the database.

 The database stores keys and values for the articles.
 They come in a serialised format, for example: